The Gold Rush: In popular culture

 The "roll dance" that the Little Tramp character performs in the film is considered one of the more memorable scenes in film history; however, Roscoe Arbuckle did something similar in the 1917 movie The Rough House which co-starred Buster Keaton.
 Curly Howard made a brief homage to the bit in the 1935 Three Stooges film Pardon My Scotch.
 Anna Karina's character in Bande à part makes references to it before the famous dance scene.
-In more recent times, it was replicated by Robert Downey Jr. in his lead role as Charles Chaplin in the 1992 Chaplin, which briefly depicts the production of the film; Johnny Depp's character in the 1993 film Benny and Joon; Grampa Simpson in the 1994 The Simpsons episode "Lady Bouvier's Lover"; and Amy Adams's character in The Muppets.
-The sequence for the "hanging cabin on the edge of the cliff" (starting at 1:19 in video inserted above) has been used in two Indian movies: Michael Madana Kama Rajan and Welcome.
+It was replicated by Robert Downey Jr. in his lead role as Charles Chaplin in the 1992 Chaplin, which briefly depicts the production of the film; Johnny Depp's character in the 1993 film Benny and Joon; Grampa Simpson in the 1994 The Simpsons episode "Lady Bouvier's Lover"; and Amy Adams's character in The Muppets.
+The "hanging cabin on the edge of the cliff" sequence (starting at 1:19 in video inserted above) has been used in two Indian movies: Michael Madana Kama Rajan and Welcome.

+Legacy

+A new 4K restoration of The Gold Rush enjoyed its world premiere at the Cannes Film Festival in celebration of the film's centennial.
+The audience included two of Chaplin's grandchildren: Kiera Chaplin and Spencer Chaplin.

+On the exact 100th anniversary date, June 26, 2025, the restoration screened in cinemas worldwide.
+Its exclusive U.S. premiere took place at Hollywood's iconic Egyptian Theatre, where The Gold Rush had its original world premiere a century earlier.
+The event was introduced by Chaplin biographer Jeffrey Vance.

+Over 500 screenings in 70 countries are planned as part of the global centennial celebration.